programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 # Collecting YouTube Video Metadata and Comments
 The most direct way to pick out your own videos is to visit the YouTube site, and capture a list of video IDs from each video’s URL.
 A video’s ID is the set of alphanumeric characters that appear in the URL immediately after `watch?v=` For example, in the illustration below, the video ID is `24xsqyMcpRg`.
 Video IDs are constant and do not change over time.

-{% include figure.html filename="or-en-text-mining-youtube-comments-3.png" alt="Visual description of figure image" caption="Figure 3: WRITE IMAGE CAPTION HERE" %}
+{% include figure.html filename="or-en-text-mining-youtube-comments-3.png" alt="Screenshot of YouTube video with video ID in browser link circled in red" caption="Figure 2: Screenshot of YouTube video with video ID in browser link circled in red)" %}

 For this lesson, the comment data was gathered by searching YouTube for "black lives matter george floyd".
 We selected a total of six videos.
 Choosing multiple videos is often the best approach for the exploratory stages of research, especially because the YouTube API may not always return data for every video searched, even if comment data for that video exists.
 YouTube also makes available a wide range of metadata about each video, including the number of likes, title, description, tags, and more.